Maria Kollia-Tsaroucha: Political career

 In February 2012, after a vote against the second memorandum, she was expelled from her party's parliamentary caucus.
 The following month she joined the new party Independent Greeks and took up the function of Parliamentary Representative of Parliamentary Group of the party along with Christos Zois.

 In the May 2012 elections, she was reelected on the ballot of Independent Greeks in the Serres constituency.
-On 18 May 2012, she was elected sixth deputy speaker of the parliament, with 185 votes in favour and 96 abstaining.
+On 18 May 2012, she was elected sixth deputy speaker of the Parliament, with 185 votes in favour and 96 abstaining.

 In the June 2012 elections, the Independent Greeks placed her first on the list of their candidates (in accordance with the preferences expressed in the May election).
 The party preserved her seat in Serres RO, renewing only her place in rank.
 She was elected sixth deputy speaker with 225 votes in favour.

-In the election of 25 January 2015, she was re-elected parliamentarian from Serres for the Independent Greeks.
-With the formation of the government of Alexis Tsipras, she was appointed Deputy Minister for Macedonia and Thrace.
-She has been consistently opposed to the use of Macedonia in the name of the Former Yugoslav Republic of Macedonia.
+In the election of 25 January 2015, she was re-elected legislator from Serres for the Independent Greeks.
+With the formation of the First Cabinet of Alexis Tsipras, she was appointed Deputy Minister for Macedonia and Thrace.
+After having to leave her post during the August-September 2015 Caretaker Cabinet of Vassiliki Thanou-Christophilou, she was nominated again to the same position in the Second Cabinet of Alexis Tsipras.
+Her nomination was a concession by Tsipras to junior coalition partner the Independent Greeks, who hold a firm position in the Macedonia naming dispute and have been consistently opposed to the use of the word Macedonia in the name of the former Yugoslav country.
+In a cabinet reshuffle on 29 August 2018, she became Deputy Minister for National Defence.

+Ultimately, she resigned from government on 15 January 2019, together with party leader Panos Kammenos, when the Independent Greeks left the government coalition in disagreement with the upcoming ratification of the Prespa Agreement, by which both countries agreed to the country's renaming to North Macedonia.

-Kollia-Tsaroucha is a member of the Interparliamentary Assembly on Orthodoxy's International Secretariat, holding the position of treasurer.
+Kollia-Tsaroucha was a member of the Interparliamentary Assembly on Orthodoxy's International Secretariat, holding the position of treasurer.